ajavamind/rca-studio2/README.md

 Looking back at the games, it is amazing to me how much game function was squeezed into a small 1024 byte ROM cartridge.

-Resident game ROMs (2048 bytes) for Studio II included a game instruction pseudo code interpreter (starting at memory location 0) and resident games (starting at memory location 0x0400).
+Resident game ROMs (2048 bytes) for Studio II included a game instruction pseudo code interpreter (starting at memory location 0) and resident games Doodle, Patterns, Bowling, Freeway, and Addition (starting at memory location 0x0400).

-Resident game ROMs (3072 bytes) for Studio III included a game instruction pseudo code interpreter (starting at location 0) and resident games Doodle, Pattern, Bowling
-(starting at 0x0400), and Blackjack (starting at location 0x0C00).
+Resident game ROMs (3072 bytes) for Studio III included a game instruction pseudo code interpreter (starting at location 0) and resident games Doodle, Pattern, Bowling (starting at 0x0400), and one and two player Blackjack (starting at location 0x0C00).

-The only difference between the Studio II and Studio III interpreters is that the Studio III interpreter replaced a 3 byte branch instruction with 1 byte NOP instruction in the interrupt service routine to make room for a code change that checks the EF1 line.
+The only difference between the Studio II and Studio III interpreters (first 1024 bytes of Victory MPT-02 Studio III clone) is that the Studio III interpreter replaced a 3 byte branch instruction with 1 byte NOP instruction in the interrupt service routine to make room for a code that handles either 128 (NTSC) or 192 (PAL) display lines using the EF1 line.
 This 3 machine cycle instruction is still needed for correct video display timing (29 machine cycles before the first DMA out of the video display memory).
 Note that in the Studio III programming manual, there is a caution note to not use any 3 machine cycle instructions (NOP, Long Branch) in a program's 1802 machine language subroutines embedded in the game interpretive code.

 Color and sound features used in games were programmed in the game cartridge.

 There was an engineering cost trade-off that favored limits to ROM size and hardware complexity versis faster game speed, screen display size, and color/sound features.
 By using interpreter psuedo code to write games instead of coding directly with 1802 CPU instructions, small game ROM size was made possible, with shared functions in the interpreter.

 The hardware design was elegant and relatively simple.